udyansharma/Node-Voting_App/README.md

 ### Node-Voting_App

 This is a very basic voting app made in Node.js.
-Just made it for learning porpuse nothing much.
+Just made it for learning purpose nothing much.